Documenting your eligibility for studies

 It is very important that documents are correctly certified, translated and submitted in the correct manner.
 Please see detailed information about documenting your eligibility for studies.

 Submitting supporting documents correctly

-Some programmes require applicants to submit their programme-specific documents directly to the department at Uppsala University and sometimes hard copies are required.
-If this is the case, it will be stated in the application instructions under the section “Admissions” on each Master's programme page.
-If it is not specified in the programme you wish to apply for, you should submit your programme-specific documents digitally together with your general supporting documents at universityadmission.se.
+If an alternate rule applies in regards to submitting documents, it will be stated in the application instructions under the section “Application and requirements” on each programme page.
+If it is not specified, you should submit your programme-specific documents digitally together with your general supporting documents at universityadmission.se.

-If you apply for several Master's programmes and you need to submit programme-specific documents for different Master's programmes, you can indicate in each document name which Master's programme the respective document is for.
+If you apply for multiple Master's programmes and need to submit programme-specific documents for several of the programmes, you should indicate in each document name which programme the respective document is for.